Skip to main content

 U.S. Bureau of Labor Statistics

-You'll be eligible for licensure to teach in North Dakota after successfully completing a Bachelor of Science in Education (B.S.Ed.) with:
+You'll be eligible for licensure to teach in North Dakota after:

-• Passing state licensure exams
+2. Passing state licensure exams.

-• Meeting the state's legal requirements with a satisfactory background check.
+3. Meeting the state's legal requirements with a satisfactory background check.

-If seeking a license, you should apply to the North Dakota Education Standards and Practices Board prior to graduation.
-If you're interested in a teacher license from states other than North Dakota, contact the Advising Office for the College of Education & Human Development.
+If you're interested in a teacher license from states other than North Dakota, contact the Advising Office for the College of Education & Human Development to determine if this degree meets the criteria for licensure in your state.

-Early Childhood Degree Skills
+Accelerated Early Childhood Education Degree Skills

 An Early Childhood Education degree gives you the strategic skills you need, including: